Tour Details at a glance

 Day 2 Negombo

-Today we visit the fish markets, and some of the interesting sights around Negombo including the Dutch canals and some of the religious buildings in what is known as Little Rome.
+Today we visit the Muthrajawela Lagoon and take a boat trip along the dutch canals, before exploring the fish markets, and some of the sights around Negombo including the fort and churches in what is known as Little Rome.

 Hotel: Goldi Sands Hotel or similar

 Driving north to Anuradhapura – the old capital, we spend the afternoon visiting some of the remarkable sights, including the Sri Maha Bodhi, the oldest documented planted tree in the world.

 Day 4 we take an early morning safari in Wilpattu National Park, Sri Lanka’s largest national park, home to elephants, leopards, deer, sloth bears and more.
 In the late afternoon we will explore some of Anuradhapuras awe-inspiring temples, stupas and dagobas (some dating back well over 2000 years).

 This morning we depart Anuraradhapura and visit the stunning Mihintale holy mountain, where the King was introduced to Buddhism by a monk from India.
 A morning drive east to Nilaveli, near Trincomalee where we spend the afternoon relaxing.
 On day 6 we visit the pristine Pigeon Island sanctuary, excellent for some reef snorkeling.

 Hotel: Nilaveli Beach Hotel or similar